Close to Horseshoe Bay in West Vancouver, Whytecliff Park is one of Metro Vancouver’s most beautiful parks, with a

 You can expect to find a small number of short walking trails, giant rocks and cliffs to climb and a beautiful pebbly beach at the park.
 An island can also be seen and connects to the rest of the park at low tide.
 The island is an especially fun place to explore and admire the views from.

 In addition to its natural landmarks, Whytecliff Park also has further offerings.
 This includes a large open field, a small children’s playground with swings, tennis courts, public restrooms, changing rooms and a covered picnic shelter.
 In the summer, on busy days, there is a small canteen too.
 In total, the park is close to 40 acres in size.

-Whytecliff park is a popular venue for short hikes, exploring the rocks, picnics and hanging out at the beach.
-It’s also a popular year-round destination for scuba diving, even in winter!
-The water there is a designated Saltwater Marine Protected Area and it’s home to a wide range of sea life including crabs, rockfish, lingcod, sea anemones, seals, starfish and more.
+Whytecliff Park is a popular venue for short hikes, exploring the rocks, picnics and hanging out at the beach.
+It’s also a year-round destination for scuba diving, even in winter!
+The water there is a designated Saltwater Marine Protected Area.
+It’s home to a wide range of sea life including crabs, rockfish, lingcod, sea anemones, seals, starfish and more.

 Advice and Suggestions

 Below are some tips to help you make the most out of your visit to Whytecliff Park.

-TIP #1: If you want to get out and explore the island, but don’t want to swim to get there, go when the tide is low.
+TIP #1: If you want to get out and explore the island but don’t want to swim, go when the tide is low.
 It’s an island at high tide.
-At low tide though, it’s connected to the mainland.
+At low tide though, it connects to the mainland.
 To find out where the tide will be at various times, check out Tide-Forecast.com.

 TIP #2: If climbing the island, or any of the other rocky cliffs in the park, go carefully and keep a close eye on young children.
 Also, be especially careful in cold winter weather and after it has been raining.
 The rocks can get slippery!

-TIP #3: Scuba diving conditions around the park are world-class!
-Snorkeling can be fun too!
+TIP #3: Scuba diving conditions around the park are world-class.
+Snorkelling can be fun too!